-What processes are used to appoint the members?
+What processes are used to appoint the current members?

-The panel reviewed applications and conducted interviews with some nominees.
-When making their recommendations to the Minister, the panel considered the expectations of members’ skills and experience set out in the Board’s Terms of Reference, and made their recommendations accordingly.
+The panel reviewed applications and conducted interviews with some nominees to develop a short-list of nominees.
+When making their recommendations to the Minister, the selection panel considered the expectations of members’ skills and experience set out in the NZSL Board’s Terms of Reference and made their recommendations accordingly.

-Once the Minister had agreed with the Selection Panel’s recommendations, they were discussed by the Cabinet Appointments and Honours Committee (APH) and the appointments were made after the following Cabinet meeting.
+Once the Minister had agreed with the Selection Panel’s recommendations, they were discussed by the Cabinet Appointments and Honours Committee (APH) and the appointments were confirmed after the following Cabinet meeting.

 How will the views of other NZSL users be heard by the NZSL Board?

-The Board’s Terms of Reference contains an expectation that it will consult with experts from outside of the Board to ensure that broad perspectives regarding NZSL issues are achieved.
-The panel believes that expectation means that all sectors of the NZSL community will have a voice within the Board.
+The Board’s Terms of Reference contains an expectation that it will consult with experts from outside of the NZSL Board, from time to time, to ensure that broad perspectives regarding NZSL issues are achieved.
+The panel believes that expectation means that all sectors of the NZSL community will have a voice within the NZSL Board.

 How long is the term for NZSL Board members?